-- Implementation of the Regional Transportation Planning (RTP); - Development of a financing strategy for the RTP; - Update to the State Transportation Improvement Plan (STIP) and Metropolitan Transportation Improvement Program (MTIP) for the period 2012-2015; - Implementation of projects selected through the STIP/MTIP updates; and - Completing multi-modal refinement studies in the East Metro Connections, Southwest Corridor and Columbia River Crossing.
+- Implementation of the Regional Transportation Planning (RTP); - Development of a financing strategy for the RTP; - Update to the State Transportation Improvement Plan (STIP) and Metropolitan Transportation Improvement Program (MTIP) for the period 2012-2015; - Implementation of projects selected through the STIP/MTIP updates; and - Completing multi-modal refinement studies in the East Metro Connections Plan, Southwest Corridor Plan, Columbia River Crossing, Active Transportation Plan, and Powell/Division Transit Corridor Plan.

-Finally, these policy directives point toward efforts to reduce vehicle travel and vehicle emissions, in particular:
+These policy directives point toward efforts to reduce vehicle travel and vehicle emissions, in particular:

-- The Oregon state goal to reduce vehicle miles traveled (VMT) per capita; - Targeting transportation investments to leverage the mixed-use, land use areas identified within the Regional 2040 Growth Concept; - Adopted maintenance plans for ozone and carbon monoxide with establishment of emissions budgets to ensure future air-quality violations do not develop; - Adoption of targets for non-single occupant vehicle travel in RTP and local plans; - An updated five-year strategic plan for the Regional Travel Options Program; and - A new five-year strategic plan for Regional Mobility Program.
+- The Oregon state goal to reduce vehicle miles traveled (VMT) per capita; - Targeting transportation investments to leverage the mixed-use, land use areas identified within the Regional 2040 Growth Concept; - Adopted maintenance plans for ozone and carbon monoxide with establishment of emissions budgets to ensure future air-quality violations do not develop; - Adoption of targets for non-single occupant vehicle travel in RTP and local plans; - An updated five-year strategic plan for the Regional Travel Options Program; and - Continued implementation of the five-year Transportation and System Management and Operations (TSMO) strategic plan for the Regional Mobility Program.